 Boil 4 cups of the herb (chopped up) with 4 cups of boiling water.
 Let it simmer for twenty minutes.
 Add lime or lemon for taste and drink.
 It’s great chilled, as well!

+Want a short, funny read or audiobook?
 Grab a copy of my parody on the wellness industry: Yours in Wellness, Krystal Heeling